Stephen-Allen/cytosm/README.md

 ## Added Features
 - Add Regex, StartsWith, EndWith, and Contains operators
 - Add toLower() and toUpper() functions
+- Handle directional edges when constructing joins
+- Support edges with no label
 - A release build to Maven POM
 - Refactor build system and use Maven Wrapper
 - Replace log4j with slf4j